JorgeGainzarain/auth_system/README.md

 - `package.json`: Defines project dependencies and scripts
 - `README.md`: Project documentation (this file)

-## Technology Stack

-- Node.js: JavaScript runtime
-- Express: Web application framework
-- EJS: Templating engine
-- express-session: Session middleware for Express
-- dotenv: Environment variable management

 ## Contact
 If you want to contact me, you can reach me at `jorgegainzarain@gmail.com`.

+## Contributing
+This is an individual project for academic purposes.
+Contributions are not currently accepted.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.